boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Disadvantages
  - Can take up more space if lots of prefixes
- - Not friendly to GC due to the use of pointers
+ - Not friendly to GC due to the use of pointers (problem for Go)
  - Need to implement skip lists or compression on the posting lists at scale

-Bit Signatures.
+### Bit Signatures

 This is something I remember reading about years ago, and found this link to prove I had not lost my mind https://www.stavros.io/posts/bloom-filter-search-engine/ At the time I thought it was neat but not very practical...
 However then it turns out that Bing has been using this technique over its entire web corpus http://bitfunnel.org/ https://www.youtube.com/watch?v=1-Xoy5w5ydM

 Advantages
- - Stupidly fast if careful (bitwise operations are insanely fast)
+ - Stupidly fast if careful (bitwise operations are almost free from a CPU point of view)
  - Space/Memory efficient
  - Easy to update/delete modify existing terms